 Nature – I like to incorporate a little nature into everything I decorate.
 It’s easy and usually free.
 Nature also adds a lot of texture, so it’s like getting a 2 for 1 deal.
 I shared how to make the billy ball place cards last week.
 I love these cute little flowers and once they dry out you can continue decorating with them forever.

 For the centerpiece I cut a few branches from our almost dead tree in the backyard.
 The branches were too dark so I sprayed them with off white spray paint.
 It’s the perfect color for Spring and it brought more notice to the texture of the branches.
+Since the tree was almost dead there weren’t any blossoms on the stems so I made my own out of tissue paper.
 You can get a full tutorial for the flower blossom branches to make your own.

 Personality – Don’t forget to bring your own personality into your decorating.
 It’s fun to get ideas from magazines and pinterest, but in the end you want your decorations to look like you had a hand in creating them.